 Because of the first-match aspect of the algorithm, an element that defines a subset of another element in the list should come before the broader element, regardless of whether either is negated.
-For example, in 1.2.3/24i !
-1.2.3.13i, the 1.2.3.13 element is ignored, because the algorithm will match any lookup for 1.2.3.13 to the 1.2.3/24 element.
+For example, in 1.2.3/24; !
+1.2.3.13; the 1.2.3.13 element is ignored, because the algorithm will match any lookup for 1.2.3.13 to the 1.2.3/24 element.
 Using !
-1.2.3.13i locked by the negation, while all other 1.2.3.\ hosts fall through.
+1.2.3.13; 1.2.3/24 corrects that problem by having 1.2.3.13 blocked by the negation, while all other 1.2.3. hosts fall through.

-6.5.3.
+6.4.3.
 Configuration File Format

 A BIND configuration file consists of statements and comments.
 Statements end with a semicolon.
 Many statements contain a block of substatements that also end with a semicolon.
-Table 6.3 describes the configuration statements.
+Table 6.2 describes the configuration statements.

-Statement Description acl Specifies a named IP address matching list, for access control and other uses. controls Declares control channels to be used by the rndc utility. include Includes a file. key Specifies key information for use in authentication and authorization using TSIG.
-See Section 6.2.3 for more information. logging Specifies what the server logs, and where the log messages are sent. masters Defines a named masters list for inclusion in stub and slave zone masters clauses. options Controls global server configuration options and sets defaults for other statements.
+Statement Description Specifies a named IP address matching list, for access control and other uses.

+Statement Description controls Declares control channels to be used by the rndc utility. include Includes a file. key Specifies key information for use in authentication and authorization using TSIG.
+See Section 6.2.3 for more information. logging Specifies what the server logs, and where the log messages are sent. masters Defines a named masters list for inclusion in stub and slave zone masters clauses. options Controls global server configuration options and sets defaults for other statements. server Sets configuration options, and sets defaults for other statements. trusted-keys Specifies trusted DNSSEC keys. view Specifies a view. zone Specifies a zone.